ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku-3.md

 ---
 layout: default
 permalink: /tutorials/build-and-deploy-nodejs-app-to-heroku/3
-title: 'Lesson 3: Writing Your First Web App With Node.js And Express.js'
+title: 'Step 3: Writing Your First Web App With Node.js And Express.js'
-fb-title: 'Lesson 3: Writing Your First Web App With Node.js And Express.js'
+fb-title: 'Step 3: Writing Your First Web App With Node.js And Express.js'
 description: Go from no programming experience to building your own Node.js web app from scratch and deploying it to the web with Heroku.
 image: https://s3.amazonaws.com/spark-school/tutorials/nodejs-to-heroku/coding-on-a-laptop.jpg
 ---